 Normally-closed or normally-open contacts can be used.
 If the state of the contact changes from the state specified as normal, a signal is issued.
 This contact can be connected to equipment at the facility (such as a light or an alarm bell) to notify the operator when an alarm is active on the UPS.
 This feature is useful if the UPS is located in a remote area where the UPS horn may not be heard immediately.

-If contact ratings are required that can be operated above the rated voltage and current available with the UPS general purpose relay contacts, an IRC-MS card should be used.
+current available with the UPS general purpose relay contacts, an IRC-MS card should be used.

 7.4 Predict Pulse Remote Monitoring and Management Service